polkadot-developers/substrate-docs/README.md

 Configuration and styling files for gatsby live primarily in the `src` folder.

 > NOTE: there are more peculiarities to contributing to this specific repo's content.
 Please review
-> the contributor guidelines on [Build and Deploy](https://docs.substrate.io/v3/contribute/writing#build-and-deploy) to be aware of them!
+> the contributor guidelines on [Builder notes](https://docs.substrate.io/v3/contribute/writing#builder-notes) to be aware of them!

 ### Production deployment